Ask These 5 Questions to Really Get to Know Your Candidates

 What’s the last thing you watched on TV and why did you choose to watch it?
 (FlexJobs)

-Tell me something about your last job, other than money, that would have inspired you to keep working there.
+Tell me something about your last job, other than money, that would have inspired you to stay..
 (Quora)

 If you don’t get this job, what’s your backup plan?
 (Quora)